shauno/jamout/README.md

 * PassportJS for authentication
 * MongoDB for persistence
 * DotENV for environment based settings
-* Bower for front end dependencies
+* Bower for front end dependency management
-* Gulp for font end task running
+* Gulp for front end task running
+* Angular for front end templating